dekoza/mtgpl/MH1.rst

    Enchanted creature gets +1/+1 and has vigilance.

    When enchanted creature dies, manifest the top card of your library.
 (Put it onto the battlefield face down as a 2/2 creature.
-Turn it face up at any time for its mana cost if it's a creature card.)
+Turn it face up any time for its mana cost if it's a creature card.)

 :mtgtip:`Splicer's Skill<https://img.scryfall.com/cards/border_crop/front/c/5/c59dfb0f-45c7-431f-b5a3-d9b429fc6dde.jpg?1558615725|https://scryfall.com/card/mh1/31/splicers-skill?utm_source=api>`